jessebinford/Teamcenter_AWC/AddGroupRoleToLoginPage/README.md

             autocapitalize="off" ng-model="role"></li>
 ````

-Build and you should be good to go.
+Save the HTML file, then build and you should be good to go.

 ## IMPORTANT NOTE